elemel/fungeoneer/docs/chapters/04/the-art-of-reckoning.md

 This dungeon introduces tiles with arithmetic operators: adders (marked `+` on the map), subtractors (marked `-`), multipliers (marked `*`), dividers (marked `/`), and modulators (marked `%`).

-Whenever you trigger an operator tile, pop two arguments from the stack: first `a`, then `b`.
+Whenever you trigger an operator tile, pop two numbers from the stack: first `a`, then `b`.
 Apply the operator with `b` as the left operand and `a` as the right, then push the result onto the stack.

 Adders, subtractors, and multipliers perform addition, subtraction, and multiplication, respectively.
 Dividers perform floor division, rounding down toward negative infinity.